lyusupov/SoftRF/software/data/Aircrafts/README.md

 The file is located in '**Artifacts**' section.

 > [!IMPORTANT]
-> [Artifact download](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/storing-and-sharing-data-from-a-workflow) only work for GitHub registered users.
+> [Artifact download](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/storing-and-sharing-data-from-a-workflow) is only available for registered GitHub users.
 Read [this ticket](https://github.com/actions/upload-artifact/issues/51) for more details.

 <br>